Definition: Defining the Meaning of Biofeedback & Neurofeedback

 Other areas where neurofeedback has been researched include treatment of substance abuse, anxiety, depression, epilepsy, OCD, learning disabilities, Bipolar Disorder, Conduct Disorder, anger and rage, cognitive impairment, migraines, headaches, chronic pain, autism spectrum disorders, sleep dysregulation, PTSD and MTBI.

-Facts: Biofeedback & Neurofeedback
+Quick Facts: Biofeedback & Neurofeedback

 - The person doing neurofeedback consciously learns how to control their own brainwaves.